-Mutual cooperation with other stakeholders who are interested in tackling the growing problem of screen addiction and whos mission aligns with our own, we believe this is an effective way to directly reach the target group:
+- Mutual cooperation with other stakeholders who are interested in tackling the growing problem of screen addiction and whos mission aligns with our own, we believe this is an effective way to directly reach the target group:

 Logout have recently concluded a partnership agreement with the E-sports Federation of slovenia.
-The main focus of the collaboration between Logout and the E-Sports Federation for some partnership agreement with the start of the collaboration between Logout and the E-Sports Federation is on raising awareness of healthy lifestyles and responsible video game play, reducing the risk of addiction and helping players with excessive gaming or addiction.
+The main focus of the collaboration between Logout and the E-Sports Federation is no raising awareness of healthy lifestyles and responsible video game play, reducing the risk of addiction and helping players with excessive gaming or addiction.